 We live in a highly competitive business environment where the efficient use of knowledge management and information may be one of the most important aspects of an organization’s success.
 In a nutshell, information is the “organizational currency” for decision-making.

-Information management is the process of managing the complete lifecycle of information, from its identification and collection to its disposal through archiving or deletion. it encompasses all physical and electronic data collected by a business from its customers, employees, and vendors.
+By definition, Information management is the process of managing the complete lifecycle of information, from its identification and collection to its disposal through archiving or deletion. it encompasses all physical and electronic data collected by a business from its customers, employees, and vendors.

 The role of information management is to assist employees with organizational roles or functions to make quicker and better-informed decisions to deliver information to the right people at the right time and place.